zasdaym/ckad/README.md

 ## Service

-- Service provides a stable IP address or hostname instead of manually using IP of pods.

 ### ClusterIP

+- ClusterIP provides a stable IP address or hostname instead of manually using IP of pods.

 ```bash
 cat <<EOF >kubeapp-deployment.yaml